Troubleshoot performance issues

 Performance issues

-.
+There is an issue with slow responses from the endpoint deployment/server/clients.
 This may cause a gradual decrease in performance.
 The following symptoms indicate the performance issue:

 - The response from the endpoint

-takes more than 30 seconds. - The Agent Management home page takes more than 30 seconds to load.
+deployment/server/clientstakes more than 30 seconds. - The Agent Management home page takes more than 30 seconds to load.

 - Searching by hostname or app takes more than 30 seconds to complete.